Flag and coat of arms of Île-de-France

 Île-de-France has no official flag and coat of arms other than using the logo of the Île-de-France government.
 The royal coat of arms of France, three gold Fleur-de-lis on a solid-blue background, used to serve as the coat of arms of the Province of Île-de-France before it was dissolved 1790 during the French Revolution.
-It is still used as a cultural coat of arms.